FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC2/doc/02FieldEncoding.md

 #### Range attributes for char fields

 Character fields are constrained to single-byte characters sets.
 The recommended encoding is ISO/IEC 8859-1:1998 Latin alphabet No. 1.
 However, other 8-bit encodings may be specified in a message schema.
+The value of characterEncoding attribute should be a preferred character set name registered with Internet Assigned Numbers Authority (IANA).

 Latin alphabet No. 1 reserves two ranges for control codes defined by ISO/IEC 6429:1992 control character sets C0 and C1.